The

 buy them before you need them.
 You will not want to go into your house

-or car for them.
+or drive your car for them.

 A bucket & sponge